Towards crowdsourcing and cooperation in linguistic resources: Crowdsourcing Genres and Cooperation

-\paragraph{Games with a purpose.} The main advantage of \textsc{GWAPs} is their \textit{high attractiveness}, because people love video games and it is easier to get new participants than in other genres of crowdsourcing.
-One may find \textit{low usefulness} in these games, but the more attractive the game is, the less other factors becoming important.
-It is necessary to mention that video games are a very costly kind of software and producing \textsc{GWAPs} requires not only creating a game, but also designing an innovative game mechanics allowing a player to both enjoy the game and to implicitly produce the valuable data.
-Thus, games with a purpose have \textit{high difficulty}.
+The main advantage of \textsc{GWAPs} is their \textit{high attractiveness}, because people love video games and it is easier to get new participants than in other genres of crowdsourcing.
+One may find \textit{low usefulness} in these games, but the more attractive the game is, the less other factors are becoming important.

+It is necessary to mention that video games are a very costly kind of software and producing \textsc{GWAPs} requires not only creating a game, but also designing innovative game mechanics allowing a player to both enjoy the game and to implicitly produce valuable data.
+Thus, games with a purpose have \textit{high difficulty} to be realized.

 Authors of Phrase Detectives say that the cost of data gathering using their means is lower than using other approaches \cite{Poesio:13}, but they did not consider the total cost of the game design and development.
 Elements of real-time players' cooperation may enhance \textsc{GWAPs} attractiveness even more.
-The evidence of this is the fact that modern cooperative multiplayer video games like Dota~2 or Left~4~Dead have substituted traditional \textit{free for all} (deathmatch) multiplayer games.
+The evidence of this is the fact that modern cooperative multiplayer video games like Dota~2 or Destiny have substituted traditional \textit{free for all} (deathmatch) multiplayer games.